aquanox/BlueprintMessageLogPlugin/README.md

 ## Unreal Engine Versions

-Tested with 5.0, ue5-main and can be modified to work with other engine versions.
+Plugin is compatible with 5.0-5.4, ue5-main and can be modified to work with other engine versions.

 ## Examples